Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 .. index:: tokenizer
 .. index:: scanner

-We have split out the scanner into a separate `github repository
-<https://pypi.org/project/Mathics-Scanner/>`_ which has its own `PyPI
+We have split out the scanner into a separate github repository `<https://pypi.org/project/Mathics-Scanner/>`_ which has its own `PyPI package <https://pypi.org/project/Mathics-Scanner/>`_.
-package <https://pypi.org/project/Mathics-Scanner/>`_.

 ==============================================================
-Deciding what is goes into Scanning and what goes into Parsing
+Deciding what goes into Scanning and what goes into Parsing
 ==============================================================

-The way computer and human languages are generally understood can be generally are divided into at least two-levels.
-In human speech, there is the concept of *phonemes* which are the smallest unit of sound, and those are joined together to form the higher-level words, sentences, paragraphs, etc.
+Computer and human languages are generally understood by dividing undertanding process into at least two levels.
+In human speech, there is the concept of *phonemes*, which are the smallest unit of sound, and those are joined together to form the higher-level words, sentences, paragraphs, etc.

 In written human language, *phonemes* are generally replaced by the concept of a syllable.